The First Global and Publicly Accessible Carbon Market

 CAD Trust was developed as a means to track all these steps on the Chia blockchain, allowing transparency for projects, registries, buyers, and auditors to ensure there is accurate assessment and no double counting of credits.

-In the past, individuals and companies interested in offsetting their emissions needed to engage an intermediary with access to private markets to facilitate steps 4 and 5.
+In the past, individuals and companies interested in voluntarily offsetting their emissions needed to engage an intermediary with access to private markets to facilitate steps 4 and 5.
 Now, this can be done by anyone on the Chia Blockchain and have verifiable proof to show auditors, regulators, and institutions for tax credits or other benefits.

 Let’s see a real example of how I was able to offset the annual carbon emissions of the server infrastructure hosting my XCH.network of sites.